AleTatti/ssuitslsu-pipeline/README.md

 2. Convert your taxonomy spreadsheet (BOLD format) into a CSV.
 3. Trim reads with Trimmomatic (or skip if already trimmed).
 4. Map to the best‐matching reference and extract mapped reads.
-5. Assemble contigs with SPAdes.
+5. Assemble contigs with SPAdes or Megahit.
+6. Computes stats for contigs ≥ 1 kb
-6. Extract ITS regions with ITSx.
+7. Extract ITS regions with ITSx.
+8. Build per‐genus 45S FASTA sets, align with MAFFT, and infer ML trees with IQ-TREE.
-7. Provide per‐sample timing breakdown.
+9. Provide per‐sample and per‐step timing breakdown.

-Results will be stored under `results/<sample>/`.

 ---